Maheshladdu/PayRoll-Management-System/README.md

 all the modules are integrated and then whole system testing is performed to ensure that the system is error free and secured.

-Please find detail project [here](https://github.com/parthlathiya/PayRoll_Management_System/blob/master/Project_Report.pdf)
+Please find detail report [here](https://github.com/parthlathiya/PayRoll_Management_System/blob/master/Project_Report.pdf)